 \subsection{Future Work}

-Future work will explore stronger visual modeling and more effective multimodal learning.
-In particular, adaptive face re-cropping, scale-aware feature aggregation, and finer-grained facial region modeling may further improve visual robustness, while lightweight audio adaptation and better temporal aggregation may strengthen the contribution of the audio branch.
-It is also promising to extend the framework to joint learning of EXPR, valence--arousal, and action units for more general and robust affective representation learning in the wild.
+Our future work will focus on stronger visual modeling and more effective multimodal learning.
+In particular, adaptive face re-cropping, scale-aware feature aggregation, and finer-grained facial region modeling may further enhance the robustness of the visual branch, while lightweight audio adaptation and improved temporal aggregation may strengthen the contribution of the audio branch.
+Another promising direction is to extend the proposed framework to the joint learning of EXPR, valence-arousal, and action units, thereby enabling more general and robust affective representation learning in unconstrained environments.

 {

 }